flipvrijn/Dedicon-Thesis/README.txt

 /documents:	Source files for the thesis.
 /downloads:	Directory to which the MSCOCO dataset is downloaded as well as other files that are used.
 /fast-rcnn:	Region CNN module that is used to detect the most probable regions in images.
-/imageclef:	Python scripts to process the ImageCLEF dataset [DEPRECATED].
+/imageclef:	[DEPRECATED] Python scripts to process the ImageCLEF dataset.
 /input:		Directory that contains files that could be used as an input for parts of this project.
 /models:	Models of deep neural networks.
 /neuraltalk:	RNN that generates sentences from images.